NaveenNair04/BlogServer/README.md

 ## **Caution**

-**This is an assumption that you have maven and springboot configured properly**
+**This is an assumption that you have maven, springboot, and MYSQL configured properly**

 ## **Steps to Run the Website**

 ### Step1

+Execute the commands from the - MySQL_Queries.txt after creating a database of your desired name

 Open two seperate terminals

-### Step2
+### Step3

 Navigate to the backend and frontend dir in one terminal each

-### Step3
+### Step4

 Start the backend with `mvn spring-boot:run`

-### Step4
+### Step5

 Install all the dependencies for the front end with `npm install`

-### Step5
+### Step6

 start the front end with `npm start`